 You must be 21 years of age or older to legally possess or grow marijuana for recreational use in Colorado.
 (Colo.
-Rev. Stat. § 18-18-406.)
-Assuming you are of age, you can drop those seeds in the planters provided you also abide by the rules below.
+Rev. Stat. § 18-18-406 (2019).)
+Assuming you are of age, you can plant your seeds provided you also abide by the rules below.

 You can legally possess no more than one ounce of marijuana.
+And unless you are a licensed retail marijuana establishment, you cannot legally sell any surplus you might have.
 So, if you happen to have a bumper crop, be sure to have no more than one ounce of the drug in your possession at any given time.
-However, unless you are a licensed retail marijuana establishment, you cannot legally sell the surplus!

-Although you can grow marijuana for recreational use in Colorado, there are several restrictions, as you see.
-Get familiar with them and follow the rules; read more on Colorado's laws on marijuana.
+Although you can grow marijuana for recreational use in Colorado, there are a number of restrictions, as you see.
+For more information, see Colorado’s guide for home growers and read more about Colorado's marijuana laws.